philips-labs/igtcloud-client/README.md

 ### Download institute-level files

-Institutes will be downloaded to the LOCAL_FOLDER argument and will create sub folders based on the institute name/s.
+Institutes will be downloaded to the LOCAL_FOLDER argument and will create sub folders based on the institute name.
 All studies of each institute will be downloaded as subdirectories under each institute folder.

 ## Developers